hyperflask/flask-mercure-sse/README.md

 | MERCURE_HUB_RECONCILIATION_LENGTH | Number of messages to keep across all topics for [reconciliation](https://mercure.rocks/spec#reconciliation) | 500
 | MERCURE_SUBSCRIBER_SECRET_KEY | Secret key to generate subscriber JWTs | app.config["SECRET_KEY"] |
 | MERCURE_PUBLISHER_SECRET_KEY | Secret key to generate publisher JWTs | app.config["SECRET_KEY"] |

+### About the hub URL

+If no hub URL is defined, the defaults are:

+ - When the embedded hub is used (ie. in debug mode), the hub url is formed using `request.host_url`
+ - Otherwise, the default is <http://localhost:5500/.well-known/mercure>

+If you only provide a public URL, the default will be used for "internal calls" (server to server) and the public URL will be used for public URLs.

+If you are using an external hub, setting `MERCURE_HUB_URL` is enough.

+Set `MERCURE_HUB_URL` to True to always use `request.host_url`.

 ## Authorization